-- Acceptable formats: Graphics must be submitted as PostScript, EPS (using either Arial or Times Roman fonts), or TIFF (lzw compressed).
-Do not send application files, e.g., Corel Draw, etc.
+- Acceptable formats: Graphics must be submitted as PostScript, EPS, or TIFF (lzw compressed).
+Please use Arial, Times New Roman, Helvetica, or Symbol fonts.
+Do not send application files, e.g., Corel Draw, Excel, Word, PowerPoint, etc.

 - Make sure there is only ONE figure per file.
 Each figure file should include all parts of the figure.
 For example, if Figure 1 contains three parts (a, b, c), then all of the parts should be combined in a single file for Figure 1.

 - Online, figures will appear in color; in print, they will appear in grayscale.
 Please exercise caution in selecting colors for fi gures so that all lines are distinguishable when printed in B/W. Figures may be printed in color if the authors can convince the editor that color is essential to communicate the fi gure’s content; in such cases there will be no charge to the authors for the color figure/s.
 Powers of ten should be used for magnitudes; the E + XX nomenclature produced by some graphics programs is not acceptable.
 Detailed instructions for submitting electronic graphics to AIP Publishing and a glossary of terms may be found at http://publishing.aip.org/authors/preparing-graphics.

 - Please supply captions for all figures and compile these on a separate sheet.